 Kiwi Co, makers of the original Kiwi Crate subscription gift, now offers a total of 8 smart, innovative art and science-based boxes for kids of every age.
 Their Koala Crates are for kids as young as 3 years old, while the Doodle Crates and Tinker Crates send art and STEM projects to kids up to 16.
 We’ve always been impressed with the quality of their boxes and the types of educational, inspiring projects our kids can create out of them.
 The site is always worth a look for a great subscription gift for kids.

-Runner up: Amazon’s STEM Club subscription for kids is fairly affordable at $15.99/mo, and you can chose for one for preschoolers, for 5-7 year olds, or one for kids 8-13.
+Runner up: Amazon’s STEM Club subscription for kids is fairly affordable though you have to be a Prime Member now.
+You can chose for one for preschoolers, for 5-7 year olds, or one for kids 8-13.

-Cratejoy also has a ton of crafting subscription gifts for both kids and adults and wow, what a range!
-Kraft Kitsune is a highly rated subscription gift for fans of anime, while the Craftsman Crate was created for teens and men who felt there weren’t enough crafty gifts for them — though anyone who wants to try activities like soapstone carving, mosaic creation, or basketry will love it.
+Cratejoy is also a favorite for a ton of crafting subscription gifts for both kids and adults and wow, what a range!
+You can try Kraft Kitsune, a highly rated subscription gift for fans of anime, while the Craftsman Crate created for teens and men who felt there weren’t enough crafty gifts for them — though anyone who wants to try activities like soapstone carving, mosaic creation, or basketry will love it.